DPDK/dpdk/doc/guides/tools/dts.rst

 -----------

 DTS needs to know which nodes to connect to and what hardware to use on those nodes.
-Once that's configured, either a DPDK source code tarball or a Git revision ID of choice needs to be supplied.
+Once that's configured, either a DPDK source code tarball or tree folder need to be supplied whether these are on your DTS host machine or the SUT node.
-DTS will use this to compile DPDK on the SUT node and then run the tests with the newly built binaries.
+DTS can accept a pre-compiled build placed in a subdirectory, or it will compile DPDK on the SUT node, and then run the tests with the newly built binaries.